ambyshframber/gladiator_war_rs_2/readme.md

 **log-round**: usage: `... log-round INDEX`

-logs a round to a file. custom log names are not yet supported, so instead the program uses the default template specified in the global data file
+logs a round to a file. custom log names are not yet supported, so instead the program uses the template specified in the global data file. this template can be changed - `%S` is replaced with the season name, and `%R` is replaced with the round number

 **arrange-match**: usage: `... arrange-match INDEX1 INDEX2`